goldfndr/tasker-habitrpg/README.md

 Installation
 ------------

+1. Download the files, edit **HabitRPGfns.js** to match your [API values](https://habitrpg.com/#/options/settings/api) (note the API Token as password warning!) and [CDS](http://habitrpg.wikia.com/wiki/Settings#Custom_Day_Start).
+Note that you'll need to uncomment them (remove the ```//``` at the beginning of the three ```setGlobal``` lines).

-1. Create a directory named ```JavaScript``` in your **/sdcard/Tasker** directory.
+2. Create a directory named ```JavaScript``` in your **/sdcard/Tasker** directory.
 (You'll probably find other directories here, like ```log``` and ```userguide```.)

-2. Copy the **HabitRPGfns.js** file from here to your newly created **/sdcard/Tasker/JavaScript** directory.
+3. Copy the edited **HabitRPGfns.js** file to your newly created **/sdcard/Tasker/JavaScript** directory.
-It would behoove you to uncomment the first lines and set them to match your [API values](https://habitrpg.com/#/options/settings/api) (note the API Token as password warning!).
-If you want to edit after copying, you could paste the values in from the [mobile app](https://play.google.com/store/apps/details?id=com.ocdevel.habitrpg).
+If you hadn't edited it yet, you could paste the values in from the [mobile app](https://play.google.com/store/apps/details?id=com.ocdevel.habitrpg).
 After you have it working, you can recomment or delete those lines.

-3. Optionally import some of the example tasks.
+New versions of HabitRPGfns.js will have them commented out.

+4. Optionally import the example tasks.
+Within Tasker, press the Tasks tab twice (or long-press it) to get to Import.
+The files will need to end with ".tsk.xml" to be visible.

-For some of the example tasks, you'll need to change the Variable Set ```%taskid``` action to use one of your own values.
+For a couple of the example tasks (score a task, check done), you'll need to change the Variable Set ```%taskid``` action to use one of your own values.
 One method to find your task's ID is the following.
   1. Log into HabitRPG from Chrome or Firefox.
   2. Open the Developer Tools (press F12 or Ctrl+Shift+I).